naftalimurgor/ethersjs-eip1559-example/README.md

 Mandatory fields:

-Some fields are added by etherjs library be default:
+Some fields are added by etherjs library (if omitted):

 ```javascript
 const txObject = {